DHZJ/person-miniprogram/README.md

 # person-miniprogram
- miniprogram  with CodeMe and leduo
+ miniprogram  with CodeMe and LeDuo